tomcl/issie/README-TEAM-DY321.md

 ## Team-phase work by dy321
 D3 build: in SheetBeautifyB3.fs (module SheetBeautifyB3)

-Contribution to team-phase work: implemented some fundamental functionalities required for D3.
+Contribution to team-phase work: implemented and (roughly) tested some fundamental functionalities required for D3.

 ### Implemented functionalities useful in D3 Build:
 1. Replace a single given wire with wire labels.